• Skip to primary navigation

 This wholesome upma often finds its way to my breakfast table.
 And when it does, I love saving up the last few spoonfuls for my evening snack with a cup of filter coffee.

-It also doubles up as the perfect lunchbox meal alongside some fruit and buttermilk (chaas).
+It also doubles as the perfect lunchbox meal alongside fruit and buttermilk (chaas).
 (Also read: Lunchbox Ideas For Office)

-The whole grains and the vegetables together make namkeen dalia a wholesome one-pot meal.
+The whole grains and vegetables make namkeen dalia a nutritious one-pot meal.

-As opposed to atta (wheat flour) and maida (refined wheat flour), Dalia is whole wheat grains that are pounded or broken down.
-They include the husk, which is a viable source of both nutrition and fiber.
+Unlike atta (wheat flour) and maida (refined wheat flour), Dalia is whole wheat grains that are pounded or broken down.
+They include the husk, a viable source of nutrition and fiber.
+In India, the broken wheat is also known as dalia.

 Is Dalia good for health?